Property Management Blog

 Under Oklahoma security deposit laws, a landlord can only make deductions to cover:

-• Unpaid Rent, Utilities, or Fees - If the tenant moves out without paying the due rent or utility bills, you can make appropriate deductions from their security deposit.
+• Unpaid Rent, Utilities, or Fees - If the renter moves out without paying the due monthly rent or utilities, Oklahoma landlords can make appropriate deductions from their security deposit.

-• Cost of Fixing Damage Exceeding Normal Wear and Tear - You can hold the tenant liable for any damage that results from their negligence, carelessness, misuse, or abuse.
+• Cost of Fixing Damage Exceeding Wear and Tear - A landlord can hold the tenant responsible for any damage that results from their negligence, carelessness, misuse, or abuse.

-• Cost of Hiring Expert Cleaning Services - Most leases explicitly state that the tenant must return the unit in the same condition they found it in, less normal wear and tear.
-If the tenant leaves it exceptionally dirty, you can deduct appropriate costs from their deposit.
+• Cost of Hiring Expert Cleaning Services - Most leases explicitly state that the tenant must return the unit in the same condition they found it in, with less standard wear and tear.
+If the renter leaves it exceptionally dirty, a landlord can deduct appropriate costs from their security deposit.

 professional cleaners in orange overalls